LuciusColt/CAIN/content/Active Personnel/Wednesday/Dann/Agenda.md

 ► **Hold Back**

 Abilities:
-► **Red Muscle**: You can take 2 nonlethal damage to gain +1D on any violent or forceful roll.
+► **Red Muscle**: You can take 2 nonlethal stress to gain +1D on any violent or forceful roll.